2025–26 Biathlon IBU Cup

-The 2025–26 Biathlon IBU Cup, organised by the International Biathlon Union (IBU), will be the 18th official IBU Cup season for men and women as the second level of international biathlon competitions.
+The 2025–26 Biathlon IBU Cup, organised by the International Biathlon Union (IBU), was the 18th official IBU Cup season for men and women as the second level of international biathlon competitions.

-The season will start on 4 December 2025 in Obertilliach, Austria and will conclude on 7 March 2026 in Lake Placid, United States.
+The season started on 4 December 2025 in Obertilliach, Austria and was concluded on 7 March 2026 in Lake Placid, United States.

 A major highlight of the season is the 2026 IBU Open European Championships held in Sjusjøen, Norway, which results also will count toward the IBU Cup rankings.

-Isak Frey from Norway (men's) and Camille Bened from France (women's) are the reigning champions from the previous season.
+Isak Frey from Norway (men's) and Camille Bened from France (women's) were the reigning champions from the previous season.

+French biathletes Gaëtan Paturel and Paula Botet became the new overall champions.